It’s nice to meet you!

 Veterinarian / Owner

 Dr. Manuel’s professional interests include clinical pathology and cytology, dentistry, internal medicine, and soft tissue surgery.
 She enjoys volunteering for the PAWS of Wakulla local charity and providing veterinary services to the Tallahassee Museum.
-In her free time, Dr. Manuel enjoys relaxing with her husband and two daughters and spending time outdoors hiking, kayaking, and horseback riding.
-Dr. Manuel and her family have two senior dogs—a goofy Great Dane mix she adopted during vet school named Goose and a quirky Australian Shepherd named Roo—as well as a lovable rescued tuxedo cat named Scully and a playful orange tabby cat named Sebastian.
+Dr. Manuel enjoys relaxing with her husband and two daughters in her free time and spending time outdoors hiking, kayaking, and horseback riding.
+Of course, Dr. Manuel’s family would not be complete without their furry companions.
+They have a goofy senior Great Dane mix Dr. Manuel adopted during vet school named Goose (pictured) and two felines–a lovable rescued tuxedo cat named Scully and the newest member of the family, a playful orange tabby cat called Sebastian.

 Logan Harvey Elmore, DVM